Are you an adviser? Go to Unbiased Pro

 You also need to hold an inaugural meeting — a serious, focused occasion where you can establish the club’s goals, name, legal structure, subscription and joining fees.
 At this point you need to draft your club’s constitution and rules.

-What about your club’s tax position?
+What about your investment club’s tax position?

 When you set up an investment club you will need to notify HM Revenue & Customs (HMRC).